JupiterOne-Archives/docs-old/guides/videos.md

 for numerous videos on tips + tricks using J1 in variety of use cases.

 ## Examining your AWS environment:
-1. Examine public EC 2 instances
+1. Examine public EC2 instances
 1. Interrogate a CDN
 1. Unencrypted S3 buckets containing CloudTrail logs
 1. Unapproved AMIs